rob10campbell/PRoPS-colloids_setup/07-Gelation-and-Shearing.md

 *HPC Computing:*
 * See the remaining guides for information about [accessing](//08-Accessing-Discovery.md) Northeastern's HPC cluster, "Discovery," and [working with](/09-Slurm-and-Disco.md) HPC simulations.

+*Background Reading:*<br>
-*Background Reading:* For more background on DPD simulations of colloidal gel rheology, see the following papers
+For more background on DPD simulations of colloidal gel rheology, see the following papers
 * Background on DPD
 	* "[Viscosity measurement techniques in Dissipative Particle Dynamics]" (2015)
 	* "[Dissipative particle dynamics: Bridging the gap between atomistic and mesoscopic simulation]" (1997)